HealthIQ-LLC/master-patient-index/README.md

 B-->|JSON Response|A
 ```

-If you post a new record, the response object gives you a record locator you can later use to check the `Bulletin` upon confirming your `Batch` is complete.
+If you `POST` a new record, the response object gives you a record locator you can later use to check the `Bulletin` upon confirming your `Batch` is complete.
 Essentially, after your initial `POST`, you come back with your record locators and make `GET` requests to acquire pertinent network updates.

 ## API Commands Flow
 ```mermaid